Macrometacorp/docs/docs/search-views/fulltext-search/search-examples/token-search-example.md

 ---
 sidebar_position: 20
-title: Full-Text Token Search
+title: Fulltext Token Search Example
 ---

-You can search for tokens in full-text occurring in any order.
+You can search for tokens in text occurring in any order.
 The searched words must be contained in the source string.

 Use the following cURL example to add an identity analyzer to an existing search view.
-In this example, we use the search view `sample_view`.
+In this example, the search view is named `sample_view`.

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/Hotels/_api/search/view' \